Healy: A medication tracker built for real caregiving complexity

 Refill & bureaucracy

-Alena struggles with the complex, multi-step process of obtaining free medication.
+Maria struggles with the complex, multi-step process of obtaining free medication.
 She needs timely reminders not only for taking my medicine, but also for scheduling doctor appointments, tracking the status of approvals, and managing all related tasks seamlessly.

 Medical records